isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-31-post-African Violet.md

 <section>
   <h4>Environmental needs:</h4>
-    	<p>Scarlet Spiral Flags thrive in less than 4 hours of direct sunlight, or 4-6 hours of indirect sunlight.
-Plants do best in true ground planting.
-These plants are vulnerable to root rot, so ensure that your soil drains well, and that your soil has plenty of organic matter to let the roots breathe.</p>
-		<p>This plant will not do well in places with a lot of direct sunlight, like on rooftop gardens.</p>
+    	<p>This plant thrives in partial shade or bright filtered sunlight.
+Plants do best in porous, well-drained soil and require moderate watering.</p>
 	<br>
 </section>